buchanankerswell/kerswell_et_al_410_kinetics/markdown/manuscript/manuscript_bk_31_jul_2025.md

 ---
-title: "Deflection and Sharpness of the 410km Seismic Discontinuity Largely Determined by Olivine -> Wadsleyite Reaction Kinetics"
+#title: "Evaluating Mantle Weather"
+#title: "Evaluating the Magnitudes of Nonadiabatic pressures, Temperatures, and Stresses in Earth's Mantle"
+#title: "The Effects of Dynamic Stress on Phase Changes in Earth's Mantle"
+#title: "Evaluating the Effects of Nonadiabatic Temperature on Phase Changes in Earth's Mantle"
+title: "Evaluating the Effects of Dynamic Pressure, Temperature, and Stress on Phase Changes Earth's Mantle"
 subtitle: "How Plumes and Slabs Displace Seismic Discontinuities"
-author: ["Kerswell B.", "Wheeler J.", "Gassmöller R."]
+author: ["Kerswell B.", "Wheeler J."]
-date: "31 July 2025"
+date: "07 June 2025"
 subject: "Mantle Convection"
 keywords: [mantle convection, phase changes, geodynamics, numerical modeling]
 lang: "en"